anthonygrees/get_shirt_hot_with_splunk/labs/api.md

 [Back to the Lab Index](../README.md#get-shirt-hot-with-splunk)

 ## About the API
 The splunk cloud admin api is intended to empower the customer admins to manage their Splunk Cloud Stacks.
+There are 2 different API's depending on your Splunk experience:
  - Victoria Experience uses ACS
  - Classic Experience uses DMC